arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 }
 ```

 It's fine, but it says nothing about the "prime factorization".
 Nowhere does the idea of "prime number" emerge.
-Besides the name `factorsOf()`, little intuition is expressed about what it is going to happend.
+Besides the name `factorsOf()`, little intuition is expressed about what it is going to happen.

-Foundamentally, it is a collection of input-output pairs:
+Foundamentally, the test is a collection of input-output pairs:

 | Input               | Output                       |